bwilczek/watir_pump/README.md

  * `uri` - the URL part that is relative to `WatirPump.config.base_url`
  * `loaded?` - predicate returning `true` if page is ready to be interacted with.
 Default implementation checks if current browser URL matches the `uri`

+For information about how to declare elements and component for the `Page` please go to [Component](#component) section.
+Internally `Page` itself is a `Component`, that holds other components and Watir elements (components are nestable).

 ### URI & loaded?